Luidog/fms-api-client/README.md

 ### Create Records

 Using the client you can create filemaker records.
 To create a record specify the layout to use and the data to insert on creation.
 The client will automatically convert numbers, arrays, and objects into strings so they can be inserted into a filemaker field.
-The create method will automatically create a fieldData and add data to that property if there is no fieldData property present.
+The create method will automatically create a `fieldData` property and add all data to that property if there is no fieldData property present.
+The client will preserve the contents of the `portalData` property.

 `client.create(layout, data, parameters)`